Raycom Sports: Partnership with Jefferson-Pilot Communications

 For the 1981–82 season, the two companies formed a joint venture, Raycom/JP Sports, that won the package after the ACC declined Metrosports' bid to renew its contract.
 Raycom also assisted ESPN2 by selling a 1995 Duke–North Carolina basketball game that increased the channel's credibility with cable operators.
 In the 1983 season, Raycom experimented with a cable-oriented ACC service known as ACC Ticket.
-Raycom had built a large array of broadcasting rights until the 1990s, with rights for ACC, SEC, Pac-10, Metro, Big Eight, Big 12 and Southwest conferences.
+Raycom built a large array of broadcasting rights until the 1990s, with rights for ACC, SEC, Pac-10, Metro, Big Eight, Big 12 and Southwest conferences.
 Raycom sublicensed ACC games to national broadcasters (including CBS and ESPN), regional sports networks and local stations.
 However, with the rise of cable and regional sports networks, Raycom began to lose many of its college rights to competitors.

 In 1987, Raycom Sports created an entertainment division, Raycom Entertainment, with an hour-long special titled Elvis' Graceland, hosted by Priscilla Presley, that originally aired on Showtime.
 The new Raycom Entertainment division was led by Peter G. Lenz, who had previously run The Television Program Source.

 Unlike other sports syndicators, Raycom controlled nearly all advertising for its broadcasts, but it paid stations for airtime.
 While this was a risky strategy at first, Raycom reaped a huge windfall because ACC games frequently garnered high ratings.
 The ACC's regional territory included several fast-growing markets such as Charlotte, the Piedmont Triad, the Triangle, Hampton Roads, Richmond, Baltimore and Washington, D.C.